One of the most successful Buddhist teachers in the West steps down after accusations of sexual misconduct and battery.Read More

 Ven.
 Dr. Pannavati, a former Christian pastor, is co-founder of Embracing-Simplicity Hermitage in Hendersonville, NC.
 A black, female Buddhist monk ordained in the Theravada and Mahayana traditions with Vajrayana empowerments and transmission from Roshi Bernie Glassman of Zen Peacemakers, she is both contemplative and empowered for compassionate service.
 She just returned from South India where she established the first nunnery for "Untouchables," and she told me about the urgent need for support for girls and women.

 Michaela Haas: I regret that I didn't include any women of color in Dakini Power.
 One obvious reason is that there are so few, but there are some!
-Do you have an explanation why are there so few African-American women in the Buddhist communities?
+Do you have an explanation why there are so few African-American women in the Buddhist communities?

 Ven.
 Pannavati: I do.
 First of all, most communities (sanghas) aren't that inviting to African-Americans.
 It's not deliberate, just conditioning.
 This is a reflection of our broader society.
 Western meditation was really a sort of white, elite pastime.
 We people of color weren't there in the beginning.
 I remember when I first started going to centers -- one in particular.
 I came by myself at first.
 They were happy.
 I was a novelty.
 We call it being a "token."
 I began to bring friends.
 By our fourth or fifth visit, they gave me a cassette, saying, "You know, y'all don't have to come all this way.
 We made a tape so you can listen in the comfort of your own home!"
 True story!
 We were quiet, clean, on time -- just black.
 And, of course I don't need to tell you about the problems we are having with communities all across the country.
 Trouble in paradise.
 How can it be different?
 The people that show up in here come from out there.
 They are looking for something but their mindset is not transformed.
 We don't want to admit some things are just plain wrong or face the fact that without justice, there will be no peace.